 While there have been a large number of technological innovations, many have primarily focused on domestic production and haven't sought out international markets.
-This can be seen in two distinct forms: New Zealand products and innovations are not being adapted for offshore markets; and New Zealand innovators are not looking outside of New Zealand for problems to solve.
+This can be seen in two distinct forms: products and innovations developed for New Zealand are not being adapted for offshore markets; and New Zealand innovators are not looking outside of New Zealand for problems to solve.
 There are obvious and clear counterexamples to this, but the domestic ecosystem has tended to dominate activity.